-We have selected five winning solutions amongst the high-quality submissions we received to our first Ocean Resilience Innovation Challenge.
+We have selected four winning solutions amongst the high-quality submissions we received to our first Ocean Resilience Innovation Challenge.
 Our winners offer financial innovations that, beyond delivering a genuine local impact, have potential to build resilience and mitigate ocean and climate risk on a global scale.
-Using ORRAA’s role as a connector and catalyst, we will be working with all five teams over the coming months to scale and accelerate their project’s impact – providing them with tailored mentoring, communications and leadership support to make their project ‘funding- ready’.
+Using ORRAA’s role as a connector and catalyst, we will be working with all four teams over the coming months to scale and accelerate their project’s impact – providing them with tailored mentoring, communications and leadership support to make their project ‘funding- ready’.

 Marine Change is designing and implementing a number of micro-insurance products and traceability technologies in small-scale fisheries in Indonesia, as well as applying for Fair Trade USA certification.
 Implemented together, these interventions will increase the resilience of both coastal communities and ecosystems to ocean-based risks such as stock declines, climate impacts and ecosystem services devaluation.

 “The Ocean Resilience Innovation Challenge will be a great platform for Marine Change to share ideas, brainstorm and collaborate.
 This is essential in finding and testing solutions to some of the bigger challenges facing our Ocean and sustaining fisheries that so heavily depend on them.”

 Aqua Farms Organization has been working with the coastal communities in Dar es Salaam, Tanzania, to conduct mangrove restoration, replanting more than 10,000 seedlings between 2017 and 2019.
 This project will establish a community-based voluntary carbon market to help the Kunduchi and Mbweni communities conserve mangrove forests.
 The funds generated will be used to support education in local villages.
 The project will ensure sustainable mangrove protection and rehabilitation, and improving the resilience of the coastal communities.